Books

 .

-• Almost all of the information in the books draws from material and approaches from the initial text, and ethically I had a problem selling a book to people with every other page stating, “for more information about this – see The GuitArchitect’s Guide To Modes.”
+• Almost all of the information in the books draw from material and approaches in the initial text, and ethically I had a problem selling a book to people with every other page stating, “for more information about this – see The GuitArchitect’s Guide To Modes.”

 • I wasn’t happy with the writing style in the initial book.
 Additionally, my pedagogical approach shifted from the first draft and I wanted a chance to make the material more accessible.